SebastianOderland/PrimaryDomain/README.md

 ## TODO

 - Allow current addon domain to have subdomains
+- The process takes quite a while, so a loading screen is kinda necessary.
 - Probably redo the process of importing DNS-Records

 - Either check all the "potential" outcome before executing anything, or store a backup of the data